Department of Labor Logo United States Department of Labor

 Employment

-Rising retail sales, particularly online and in e-commerce, will encourage businesses to increase their digital advertising and marketing budgets.
-Demand for models to appear in digital advertisements is expected to lead to employment opportunities for these workers.
+Demand for models to appear in digital advertisements may lead to some employment opportunities for these workers.
 However, less expensive digital and social media options are allowing companies to promote their products and brands directly to consumers, which may moderate employment demand for models.
+Technology that allows companies to reuse images of products and models may also limit demand for these workers.

 Percent Numeric